Divine providence: Jewish

-Catholic
+Roman Catholic

 Augustine of Hippo is often associated with the doctrine of divine providence in the Latin West.
 Augustine held that the universe is under the continuous control and unifying governance of a single Supreme Being, since God's governance takes place over a vast multitude of relatively independent individuals differing in nature, function, and end.

 Christian teaching on Providence in the High Middle Ages was most fully developed by Thomas Aquinas in the Summa Theologica.
 The concept of providence as care exercised by God over the universe, his foresight and care for its future is extensively developed and explained both by Aquinas himself and modern Thomists.
-One of the foremost modern Thomists, Dominican father Reginald Garrigou-Lagrange, wrote a study of providence entitled "Providence: God's loving care for men and the need for confidence in Almighty God."
+One of the foremost modern Thomists, Dominican father Reginald Garrigou-Lagrange, wrote a study of providence entitled Providence: God's loving care for men and the need for confidence in Almighty God.
 In it, he presents and solves, according to Catholic doctrine, the most difficult issues as related to Providence.
+However, Jean Pierre de Caussade (7 March 1675 – 8 December 1751) was a French Jesuit priest and writer.
+He is especially known for the work ascribed to him known as Abandonment to Divine Providence, and also his work with the Nuns of the Visitation in Nancy, France.

 Eastern Orthodox

-The doctrine of providence in Eastern Orthodoxy is set out by St John of Tobolsk: "St. John Damascene describes it thus: 'Providence is Divine will which maintains everything and wisely rules over everything' ...
-It was not by chance that the iniquitous Israeli King Ahab was struck by an arrow that flew in between the seams of his armor.
-Truly that arrow was directed by the hand of God, just as was the one which struck Julian the Apostate; only for the soldier who let fly the arrow was it accidental.
-It was not by chance that swallows flew into the home of Tobit and blinded the righteous man.
-This happened at God’s command, in order to hold Tobit up as an example to succeeding generations, as we learn from the Angel who accompanied his son Tobias.
-Nothing happens by chance.
-It was not by chance that Caesar Augustus ordered the census to be taken in the year of Christ’s Nativity.
-It was not by chance that Christ met with the Samaritan woman at the well in Sychar and spoke with her.
-All this was foreseen and written down in the books of Divine Providence before the beginning of time.”
+The doctrine of providence in Eastern Orthodoxy is set out by St. John of Tobolsk: